cairis-platform/cairis/docs/install.rst

 When working with very large models, you may get memory errors when viewing goal models or carrying out model validation checks.
 If you do, you could consider increasing the thread_stack size.
 For example, increasing the size to 1024K made it possible to valid even really big system-of-system models, but you can increase or decrease this size based on your server's performance and the number of users you expect the server to support.

+If you follow these instructions then, once you've restarted your server, CAIRIS should be accessible via http://YOURSERVERNAME:8000

 Although no update_cairis alias is created, we provide a `rebuildServer.sh <https://cairis.org/rebuildServer.sh>`_ script which, if run from cron each night, will rebuild and reconfigure CAIRIS while still retaining the user accounts created on the server.
 This script takes the same command line arguments as the serverInstall.sh script, with the addition of additional arguments for the name of the account running CAIRIS, and the accounts home directly.
 For example, if the account running CAIRIS is *sfaily* and the home directory in */home/sfaily* then, to rebuild the server at 0200 each morning you should run *sudo crontab -e* and add the following line to your crontab::